• Skip to primary navigation

 Taste is the most important factor when I write about a recipe.
 I'd rather just scratch the idea or re-test a recipe 4 times before I posted a mediocre recipe just to get it on the blog.

-Some might say that's crazy, but I think it'd be totally rude of me to post a recipe and then have you try it and it just not be that good.
-How unfortunate would that be?
-Isn't that the whole point of getting recipes from a blog - the blog writer has done the testing for you so you know it's going to be good...
+Some might say that's excessive, but I think it'd be totally rude of me to post a recipe for you to try it and it just not be that good.

 Crock Pot Southwest Pork from Living Well Kitchen